joshuasellers/Academic/README.md

 Clone the projects to run them.
 ## Usage
 The projects are:
 - Algorithms: Assignments from class on computer science algorithms.
-Each one covers a diferent algorithm.
+Each one covers a diferent algorithm; some come with test files.
 - COPADS: Projects for Concepts of Parallel and Distributed Systems (COPADS) class.
 - Healthnet: A project for software engineering class.
 Web application for a hospital that handels patient inflow and other related tasks.
 - NBA Database: Created for database management class.
 Links NBA players from the 2016-17 season by various atributes.